hterminasyan/bigquery-datasphere-sac/README.md

-#  How to Enable Category Management with Google BigQuery and SAP Data Warehouse Cloud / SAP Analytics Cloud
+#  How to Enable Category Management with Google BigQuery and SAP Datasphere / SAP Analytics Cloud

 ## Description

-This repository contains the material for the Hands-on session called **Enable Category Management with Google BigQuery and SAP Data Warehouse Cloud / SAP Analytics Cloud**.
+This repository contains the material for the Hands-on session called **Enable Category Management with Google BigQuery and SAP Datasphere / SAP Analytics Cloud**.

 ## Overview